NC State I-Corps

 The NC State I-Corps Site offers a National Science Foundation training program aimed specifically at helping researchers transition their ideas and inventions into the marketplace through customer discovery and market research.

 - Entrepreneurial training and support from industry experts

 Apply now for the upcoming Fall 2020 cohort!

 The NC State I-Corps Site 6-session program is aimed at arriving at a “go” or “no-go” team decision on whether to pursue commercialization of a technology.

 Teams will receive instruction on performing customer discovery and market research at the beginning of the course and will then perform customer interviews each week.
 Each team will present on their interview findings at the weekly meeting sessions.

 - At least one team member is expected to attend all program events.

 - Teams are expected to commit to engaging in market research, customer discovery and other commercialization-focused activities outside of class.

 - Teams should complete at least 30 customer interviews by the end of the program.

-- Travel to visit potential customers and end users
+- up to $3,000 for travel to interview potential customers and end users of your technology

 - access to knowledgeable mentors who will provide you with domain and business expertise